First Nations - Land Rights and Environmentalism in British Columbia

 Scottish botanist David Douglas was the first scientific traveller to visit the Arrow Lakes.
 In his 1827 journal, he wrote "Not a day passed, but brought something new or interesting either in botany or zoology."
 He noted how the Indians use the lichen on pine trees to make a "bread cake."
 "The canoes of the natives here are different in form from any I have seen before," he wrote "The under part is made of the fine bark of Pinus canadensis (Pine) [sic] and about one ft from the gunwale of birch-bark, sewed with the roots of Thuya (Cedar) and the seams neatly gummed with resin from the pine.
 They are 10 to 14 ft long, terminating at both ends sharply and bent inwards so much at the mouth that a man of middle size has some difficulty in placing himself in them.
 One that will carry six persons and their provisions may be carried on the shoulder with little trouble."

-Eventide, Procter, BC.
-Postcard, c.
+"Eventide, Procter, BC," c.
 1900.

-A Kootenay Indian Pine Bark Canoe.
+"A Kootenay Indian Pine Bark Canoe," c.
+1900.

 top of page

-The elegant bark canoe of the Kootenay (right) was much admired for its lightness in making portages and its stability in navigating rapids.
+The elegant bark canoe of the Kootenay was much admired for its lightness in making portages and its stability in navigating rapids (right).
 The unique design and appearance of the canoe was described as "sturgeon-nosed" similar to the primordial fish which inhabited the local lakes and rivers.
 Bark canoes were the primary transportation for the Sinixt whose homeland included the watersheds of three major rivers: Pend d'Oreille, Kootenay and Columbia.

-Prehistoric white sturgeon, British Columbia.
+Prehistoric white sturgeon, BC.

-Photo: Rich Lafferty
+Photo: Rich Lafferty (Click to enlarge)

 Sturgeon nosed canoe, Okanagan Lake.